DiamondLightSource/fast-feedback-service/h5read/README.md

 the nexus file, then this will call `exit(1)`, so the returned handle from this function will always be valid.

+If the environment variable `H5READ_IMPLICIT_SAMPLE` is set, then if you do not pass any arguments `--sample` will be assumed.

 ---

 ```c